GPUs

 Description

-This page contains all information you need to submit GPU-jobs successfully on Ubelix.
+This page contains all information you need to successfully submit GPU-jobs on UBELIX.

 Important Information on GPU Usage

-Code that runs on the CPU will not magically make use of GPUs by simply submitting a job to the ‘gpu’ partition!
+Code that runs on the CPU will not auto-magically make use of GPUs by simply submitting a job to the ‘gpu’ partition!
 You have to explicitly adapt your code to run on the GPU, e.g. an CUDA or OpenACC implementation.
 Also, code that runs on a GPU will not necessarily run faster than it runs on the CPU.
 For example, GPUs require a huge amount of highly parallelizable tasks.
 In other words, you must understand the characteristics of your job, and make sure that you only submit jobs to the ‘gpu’ partition that can actually benefit from GPUs.

 When submitting to the GPU partition the GPU type specification is required.

-GPU Type
+GPU Types

-Ubelix currently features four types of GPUs.
-You have to choose an architecture and use the following --gres
+UBELIX currently features four types of GPUs.
+You have to choose an architecture and use one of the following --gres option to select it.

-Type | SLURM gres option |
+Type SLURM gres option

-Nvidia Geforce GTX 1080 Ti | --gres=gpu:gtx1080ti:<number_of_gpus> |
+Nvidia Geforce GTX 1080 Ti --gres=gpu:gtx1080ti:<number_of_gpus>

-Nvidia Geforce RTX 2080 Ti | --gres=gpu:rtx2080ti:<number_of_gpus> |
+Nvidia Geforce RTX 2080 Ti --gres=gpu:rtx2080ti:<number_of_gpus>

-Nvidia Geforce RTX 3090 | --gres=gpu:rtx3090:<number_of_gpus> |
+Nvidia Geforce RTX 3090 --gres=gpu:rtx3090:<number_of_gpus>

-Nvidia Tesla P100 | --gres=gpu:teslap100:<number_of_gpus> |
+Nvidia Tesla P100 --gres=gpu:teslap100:<number_of_gpus>

 Job Submission